anishasilwal/anishasilwal/README.md

 - 🌱 I’m currently working as a Laravel Developer.

-- 👩🏻‍💻Studying Computer Engineering at United Technical College.
+- 👩🏻‍💻Studied Computer Engineering at United Technical College.

 - 💡Passionate and interested in acquiring new skills, exploring different subjects.